awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 1. Select the Dedicated Host to modify and choose **Actions**, **Modify Supported Instance Types**\.

-1. Do one of the following, depending on the Dedicated Host's current configuration\.
+1. Do one of the following, depending on the current configuration of the Dedicated Host:
    + If the Dedicated Host currently supports a specific instance type, **No** is selected for **Support multiple instance types**\.
 To modify the host to support multiple types in the current instance family, for **Support multiple instance types**, select **Yes**\.

      You must first stop all instances running on the host before modifying it to support multiple instance types\.